 People of all ages sometimes call their child by a siblings name or momentarily come up empty when trying to remember the name of an old acquaintance.
 But if your loved one repeatedly forgets not just names but what an object is called and is used for, that may be something to worry about.
 Being unable to remember what car keys are called or what they do, even for a minute, is a warning sign.

 If your elderly loved one had been diagnosed with Alzheimer’s disease, he or she may require the in-home assistance of a professional caregiver to stay safe and comfortable in his or her own home.
 At Home Care Assistance, our Alzheimer’s caregivers in North Coast are expertly trained to assist seniors with a range of daily tasks, including cooking, cleaning, medication reminders, transportation, safety monitoring and more.
-To ask question about our aged care services, give a Care Manager a call at 1300 LIVE-IN or (02) 6646 3527 and schedule a free in-home consultation.
+To ask question about our aged care services, give a Care Manager a call at (02) 6646 3527 and schedule a free in-home consultation.